snd/zuvor/README.md

 its fast enough for my use case. its probably fast enough for your use case.

-if you need it to be faster definitely let me know!
+if you need something faster and have an idea definitely send me an email or make an issue.

+query performance
+memory usage

+it currently uses too much memory

 ### how is it implemented?